Security & Compliance

 SP-API Security Standard 1.4Amazon SP-API Token Storage

-All Amazon SP-API OAuth tokens (access tokens and refresh tokens) are encrypted at rest using AES-256-CBC encryption before storage in the database.
-The encryption key is stored separately from the application database, following the principle of secret separation.
+All Amazon SP-API OAuth tokens (access tokens and refresh tokens) are encrypted at rest using AES-256-CBC with a unique random initialization vector (IV) per operation, applied at the application layer (Node.js crypto module) before storage in PostgreSQL.
+The encryption key is stored separately from the application database.

 Password Security